 Ajay has been a hardcore gamer since he owned a Sega Genesis during the Dark Ages of the 90s.
 He moved on to the Nintendo 64 and had brief affair with the GameCube before becoming a member of the Glorious PC Gaming Master Race.
 Ajay games on Android phones because the Apple logo makes him hungry.
 When he's not gaming he does freelance writing.

-Hardcore Droid's Editor-in-Chief has been a writer, an aspiring graphic artist, a heavy metal singer, as well as a teacher of English in high schools and trade schools.
+Hardcore Droid's founder and editor has been a writer, an aspiring graphic artist, a heavy metal singer, as well as a secondary and trade school teacher.
 His short stories have appeared in online magazines, anthologies and literary journals.

 Former movie review writer for his local newspaper: The Telescope, and aspiring novelist, Ben Jones has been writing for as long as he has been playing games.
 He's an avid fan of some of the more classic RPG's like Final Fantasy III, Chrono Trigger, and The Legend of Zelda.
 To him the quality of a game's story is just as important as it's gameplay.